fschuhi/digital-garden-rob-burbea-work/Rob Burbea/Explain the Digital Garden.md

 - supports different ways to work with the material
 	- transcript only (but can create lists of links to paragraphs, or point others directly to paragraphs and their context)
 	- use the plain list of paragraphs to gain a quick overview about the themes
-	-  summary shows how the talk is embeddedin the overall semantic network
+	-  talk page shows how the talk is embeddedin the overall semantic network
 	- use practice guides (which point to transcripts and summaries)
 	- explore concepts like [[Energy Body]], following the links into the transcripts where it is used
-- Transcript is the main artifact, can be used standalone, no visual cluttering by showing links to other places (except the keywords and fullstops for summary backlinks, see [[Add manual backlinks to transcript paragraphs]])
+- Transcript is the main artifact, can be used standalone, no visual cluttering by showing links to other places (except the keywords and fullstops for talk backlinks, see [[Add manual backlinks to transcript paragraphs]])

 ##### [[2021-09-26_Sun]]
 - Warum überhaupt ein Digital Garden?